muzungor/muzungor/README.md

 Mechanical Engineer
 -------------------

-I have been learning to code for 1 year.
+I have been learning to code for 2 years.
 I started with Python.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [murat.uzng@gmail.com](mailto:murat.uzng@gmail.com)